tarof429/stuckathome/vue/ComponentCommunication.md

 ## Binding data to props

 To bind data to properties, we use v-bind.
 Below, we map properties defined in our component to our data defined in App.vue.
+Here, `:key` is shorthand for `v-bind:key` for example.
+The field on the left of the equals sign comes from the compoennt, whele the field on the right side is in App.vue.

 ```javascript
 <ul>